osv/instagram-img-fetch/README.md

 Nothing interesting here for your but  usefull for me script that scan html for instagram images and download  them.
 I have no instagram, but want to spy for someone.
+Also this is my RiotJS practice.

 # Install how-to